23.10.13

 Is this What You'd Call a Blustery Day?

-My tent was directly in front of the little urn pictured in front of the property.
+I borrowed this photo of the Codman Estate from the Historic New England website.
+My tent was directly in front of the little urn pictured in front of the property. |

 Two years ago when Hurricane Irene paid a visit and wiped out the Newport Arts Festival I swore I wouldn't do another outdoor event.
 During a weak moment this past spring I decided I'd take another shot when I heard about Historic New Englands Craft festivals.
 This weekend was the event held at the Codman Estate in Lincoln.
 The weather was beautiful and the event was full of shoppers and supporters.